ddthrow/distillivisual.com/content/projects/professional/cnxn/cnxnlive/index.md

     identifier: cnxnlive
     parent: cnxn
     weight: 10
+author:
+  name: Pittsburgh Penguins
+  image: /images/author/cnxn.png
-tags: ["Basic", "Multi-lingual"]
+tags:
+- CNXN
+- motion
+- editing
 categories: ["Basic"]
 ---

+# Work in progress

+---

-Connection Live (CNXN Live) is the company's annual company kickoff conference.
-Top-sellers and partners gather to hear from the company's leadership about the upcoming year.
+The company's annual kickoff conference where top-sellers and partners gather for week-long . to hear from the company's leadership about the upcoming year.